-The mentor role is crucial to the development of Early Career Teachers , and of great importance to your school and local community more widely.
+First, allow us to express our sincere thanks for taking on this role.
+It is one that is crucial to the development of Early Career Teachers, and of great importance to your school and local community more widely.
 We are very aware that many mentors will have been performing a similar function for some years now and will bring a wealth of experience to this role.
-For others, it will be a new challenge.
-Either way, the role of mentor is foundational to this Programme: it is what will drive the greatest improvements in ECTs' knowledge, skills and confidence.
-Mentors will provide support and challenge and be ECTs' chief guide through the tricky first two years in the profession.
+For others, it will be a new challenge!
+Either way, your role as mentor is foundational to this Programme: it is what will drive the greatest improvements in your ECT's knowledge, skills, and confidence.
+You will provide support and challenge and be their chief guide through the tricky first two years in the profession.